x

 Since the Fed's restart of its MBS purchasing program in March 2020, it had by mid-April 2022 added more than $1.37 trillion of them to its balance sheet.
 Total holdings of MBS topped out at about $2.740 trillion dollars, and the Fed's mortgage holdings had doubled since March 2020.

 The Fed has since concluded its bond-buying program.
-The start of a "runoff" process to reduce holdings was announced at the close of the May 2022 meeting and began in June 2022.
-Reductions of $17.5 billion in MBS in the first three months of the program increased to $35 billion per month in September 2022, and desired reductions in holdings remain at this pace today, but market redemptions remain well short of this goal.
+The start of a new "runoff" process to reduce holdings was began in June 2022.
+Reductions of $17.5 billion in MBS in the first three months of the program increased to $35 billion per month in September 2022, and desired reductions in holdings remain at this pace today, although market redemptions remain well short of this goal.

 What is the effect of the Fed's actions on mortgage rates?

-Mortgage interest rates began cycling higher well in advance of the first increase in short-term interest rates.
-This is not uncommon; inflation running higher than desired in turn lifted expectations that the Fed would lift short-term rates, which in turn has lifted the longer-term rates that influence fixed-rate mortgages.
+Mortgage interest rates often begin cycling higher well in advance of the first increase in short-term interest rates in 2022.
+This is not uncommon; inflation running higher than desired in turn increased expectations that the Fed would raise short-term rates, which in turn lifted the longer-term rates that influence fixed-rate mortgages.
 Persistent inflation reinforced that cycle.

 The reverse of the above is also true.
-Mortgage rates decreased considerably from peak levels, as an improved outlook for price pressures, loosening labor market conditions and cooling economic growth all suggest that the Fed's cycle of increases has done its job, and that lower short-term rates will be coming.
-Even though this is likely the case, it doesn't mean that this process will happen quickly or that mortgage rates will decline at a steady pace or by very much.
+Prior to the first rate cuts of this cycle, mortgage rates decreased considerably from peak levels, as an improved outlook for price pressures, loosening labor market conditions and cooling economic growth all suggested that the Fed's cycle of increases has done its job, and that lower short-term rates would be coming.
+While this is likely the case, it doesn't mean that the process will happen quickly or that mortgage rates will decline at a steady pace or even by very much; in fact, they reversed course and began rising after the Fed started lowering rates to counter emerging softness in labor conditions back in September 2024.

-Also important for this new rate-cutting cycle is that the Fed is no longer directly supporting the mortgage market by purchasing Mortgage-Backed Securities (which helps to keep that market liquid).
+An important condition for this new rate-cutting cycle is that the Fed is no longer directly supporting the mortgage market by purchasing Mortgage-Backed Securities (which helps to keep that market liquid, and rates lower than they would otherwise be).
 This means that a reliable buyer of these instruments -- and one that did not care about the level of return on its investment -- has left the market.

 This leaves only private investors to buy up new MBS, and these folks care very much about making profits on their holdings.
 Add in a range of risks to the economy -- including such things as the potential for softening home prices and this may make them more wary of purchasing MBS, even at relatively high yields.
 With the Fed also no longer purchasing Treasury bonds to help keep longer-term interest rates low, the yields that strongly influence fixed mortgage rates also rose, and may also be slower to decline than they have been in recent years.